SHAD is not an acronym. It was named after a creek where the first program began in Aurora, Ontario.

 After your four weeks immersed in this rich learning environment, you will leave the program with a network of incredibly talented SHAD alumni from all regions of Canada, your self-confidence and aspirations for your future will be enhanced forever, and the SHAD brand of excellence that you carry will open the door to opportunities for admission to top universities, scholarship awards, and future employment opportunities.

 The safety and well-being of the students and staff is first and foremost a key priority for the SHAD organization.
-With that in mind, we have a comprehensive Risk Management Policy to ensure a safe environment and a full complement of live-in staff at each program, and we require the university residence to accommodate separation of the male and female rooms by floor and/or by wing.
+With that in mind, we have a comprehensive Risk Management Policy to ensure a safe environment and a full complement of team members who live-in at each program, and we require the university residence to accommodate separation of the male and female rooms by floor and/or by wing.

 Once a student is accepted into the program, included in the information package is a student and parent handbook, which outlines the rules and expectations of students during the program.